Digikid13/digikid13.github.io/_posts/2014-9-17-Perfection-Kills-Part-1.md

 ---
 layout: post
-title: Perfection Kills: Javascript Hell Part 1
+title: Perfection Kills - Javascript Hell Part 1
 ---

 I came across this interesting [javascript quiz](http://perfectionkills.com/javascript-quiz/) (and did terrible) and wanted to go over exactly how all the questions work.
 This part is going to go over questions 1 - 4.